afpac/lightggfaq/loadouts/weapon-inspector.md

 * Clicking the Empty Mod Socket icon will summon a list of mods that are compatible with the weapon
 	* Mods from the current season's artifact will only display in the list if you have them selected in the [artifact inspector](./artifact-inspector.html).
+		* If an artifact mod is removed from your artifact, it will also be removed from any weapons currently using it.
 	* Should your chosen mod grant stats to your weapon (such as Backup Mag increasing the magazine size), the Stats list below will update to reflect the mod's effects.
 * The masterworks the weapon is capable of rolling are listed.
 	* Selecting a masterwork will grant +10 (see the FAQs section below on how stats are calculated) to that stat.
 The Stats list below will update to reflect this.